Six bombshells dropped during Kanye West's latest interview

 Apparently, Ye has quite the issue with Big Sean, again bringing up his name elsewhere in the interview, and calling him a sellout.

-“Both John Legend and Big Sean, when I ran for office, got used by the Democrats to come at their boy who actually changed they life,” West said around the 88-minute mark.
+“Both John Legend and Big Sean, when I ran for office, got used by the Democrats to come at their boy who actually changed they life,” West said.
 “That’s some sellout shit.
 I don’t rock with neither of them and I need my apologies.”

 3. Kanye admitted to being half-vaccinated

-West revealed that he has to travel through Lisbon to get to Paris because he’s not fully vaccinated.
+West revealed that he had to travel through Lisbon to get to Paris because he’s not fully vaccinated.

 “I traveled to Paris, like, a couple weeks ago and I had to go through Lisbon because you can go through Lisbon without being vaccinated,” Ye said.
 “I only have one of the shots, so I’m half-ccinated.”